-Ride on the northeast side of West Maui, far from the tourist areas, with views of ranch, pastures, rain forest and waterfalls.
-Starting point is a few miles northwest of the town of Wailuku, so about 45 minutes from most hotels and condos.
+Ride on the northeast side of West Maui, far from the tourist areas, with views of ranch, pastures, rain forest, and waterfalls.
+The starting point is a few miles northwest of the town of Wailuku, so about 45 minutes from most hotels and condos.

 Ride in the foothills of the West Maui Mountains including Launiopoko, with views of Molokai, Lanai, Lahaina.
-Starting point is near Lahaina and Kaanapali, so convenient if you are staying on West Maui.
+The starting point is near Lahaina and Kaʻanapali, so convenient if you are staying in West Maui.

 Ride near Hana on the east end of Maui, with Hawaiian chants and history.

-Ride on the south side of Haleakala volcano, with views of lava fields, LaPerouse Bay, the Big Island of Hawaii, Kahoolawe, Lanai.
-Starting point is south of Wailea, so convenient if you are staying in South Maui.
+Ride on the south side of Haleakala volcano, with views of lava fields, LaPerouse Bay, the Big Island of Hawaii, Kahoʻolawe, Lanai.
+The starting point is south of Wailea, so convenient if you are staying in South Maui.

-Ride in West Maui’s forests, valleys, farms and pineapple fields, with views of Lanai and Molokai in the distance.
-Starting point is in Napili, a short drive from Kaanapali or Kapalua.
+Ride in West Maui’s forests, valleys, farms, and pineapple fields, with views of Lanai and Molokai in the distance.
+The starting point is in Napili, a short drive from Kaʻanapali or Kapalua.